msomeya1/OkadaTorch/docs/OkadaWrapper.md

 ## `compute` method

-Perform forward computations; given the source parameters, the displacements and/or their spatial derivatives at the observation point are calculated.
+Perform forward computations; given the source parameters, the displacements and/or their spatial derivatives at the station are calculated.

 Currently, multiple station coordinates can be specified, but only one set of source parameters can be specified.
 If you have multiple sources, you need to call this method multiple times.